rbramley/solr-rdd/README.md

 Constraining the data set allows us to be able to reliably make assertions (think DbUnit).

 There are a couple of ways that this can be used:

 1. Standalone Solr instance that is flattened and primed with the known data set (would only want to do this at the whole test level)
-2. Embedded Solr (could be done per story with small datasets)
+2. Embedded Solr (could be done per story with small datasets).

 Data changes
 ------------